 In fact, it is reported (whether it’s true is another matter) that he sold the Brooklyn Bridge at least twice a week, one time for as much as $50,000.
 Sometimes the police would have to stop the “new owners” from setting up toll booths in the middle of the bridge.

 So what can we learn from this naughty con man?

 Let’s take a look.

 Why the heck am I writing about con artists?

-If I was a betting man I’d guess that they were going to try and sell the Bridge too.
+It was them who discovered the story of George Parker.
+And, if I was a betting man, I’d guess that they were going to try and sell the Bridge too!